bluzelle/curium/public-validator-+-sentry/buildvalidatorsentry.md

     ```text
     bluzelle_crud = true
     ```

-14. If you are creating a validator, add a new local keypair for the account that will be the self-delegator to the validator on this node:

-    ```text
-    blzcli keys add vuser
-    ```

-    which will produce the following output

-    * name: vuser type: local address: bluzelle1z&lt;...&gt; pubkey: bluzellepub1&lt;...&gt; mnemonic: "" threshold: 0 pubkeys: \[\]

-      **Important** write this mnemonic phrase in a safe place.
-It is the only way to recover your account if you ever forget your password.

-      poem reason &lt;...&gt; palace

-    CRITICAL: Note the address and mnemonic phrase values.
-You will need these on a long term basis.

-15. If you are creating a validator, you will now need to acquire BNT tokens.
+14. If you are creating a validator, you will now need to acquire BNT tokens.
 Following are instructions depending on if you are targeting the MAIN NET or TEST NET.

     **MAIN NET**: